 During his career, Professor Siegman made many research contributions in microwave and quantum electronics, laser physics and devices, and laser applications and optics, including supervising some 40 PhD dissertations and publishing approximately 250 scientific articles.
 He wrote three texts on masers and lasers including the widely used reference and textbook LASERS (University Science Books, 1986).
 He was Director of the Edward L. Ginzton Laboratory at Stanford from 1978 to 1983, and spent sabbatical periods as Visiting Professor of Applied Physics at Harvard in 1965, Guggenheim Fellow at the IBM Research Labs in Zurich in 1969-70, and Humboldt Senior Scientist at the Max Planck Institute for Quantum Optics in Garching, Germany, in 1984-85.

 He was elected to the U.S. National Academy of Engineering in 1973 and the National Academy of Sciences in 1988.
-He also received the R. W. Wood Prize and the Frederic Ives Medal of the Optical Society of America for overall excellence in optics in 1980 and 1987; the Quantum Electronics Award of IEEE LEOS in 1989; and the Arthur L. Schawlow Medal of the Laser Institute of America in 1991.
+He also received the R. W. Wood Prize and the Frederic Ives Medal of the The Optical Society for overall excellence in optics in 1980 and 1987; the Quantum Electronics Award of IEEE LEOS in 1989; and the Arthur L. Schawlow Medal of the Laser Institute of America in 1991.
 In 1999 he served as The Optical Society's President and was an active member of the OSA Foundation's Board of Directors from 2003-2008.
 During his career he also consulted for numerous companies and government agencies, and was a member of the U.S. Air Force Scientific Advisory Board from 1974 to 1980.

 To see more on Anthony Siegman watch his OSA History Interview.